commercetools/commercetools-subscriptions/docs/OrderUsage.md

 - `custom(fields(subscriptionTemplateOrderRef(id="{{templateOrderId}}")))`

-## Updating orders:
+## Updating orders

 Order API provides lots of update actions to edit an order, you might check [here](https://docs.commercetools.com/api/projects/orders#update-actions) all update actions from the official commercetools docs.

-One example might be, one customer wants to cancel the subscription order when the template order already exists, so in this case you might use the [TransitionState](https://docs.commercetools.com/api/projects/orders#transition-state) action to set the template-order to cancel state (key= `commercetools-subscriptions-cancelled`).
+One example might be one customer wants to cancel the subscription order when the template order already exists.
+In this case you might use the [TransitionState](https://docs.commercetools.com/api/projects/orders#transition-state) action to set the template-order to Cancel state (`key="commercetools-subscriptions-cancelled"`).

-The payload of the update order:
+The payload of the order update actions:

 ```json
 {